AdekunleAdetunji/monty/README.md

 # Task 10:
 Every good language comes with the capability of commenting.
 When the first non-space character of a line is #, treat this line as a comment (don’t do anything).

+# Task 11:
+Implement the pchar opcode.

+The pchar opcode

+The opcode pchar prints the char at the top of the stack, followed by a new line.

+	Usage: pchar
+	The integer stored at the top of the stack is treated as the ascii value of the character to be printed If the value is not in the ascii table (man ascii) print the error message L<line_number>: can't pchar, value out of range, followed by a new line, and exit with the status EXIT_FAILURE
+	If the stack is empty, print the error message L<line_number>: can't pchar, stack empty, followed by a new line, and exit with the status EXIT_FAILURE

+# Task 12:
+Implement the pstr opcode.

+The pstr opcode

+The opcode pstr prints the string starting at the top of the stack, followed by a new line.

+	Usage: pstr
+	The integer stored in each element of the stack is treated as the ascii value of the character to be printed The string stops when either:
+		the stack is over
+		the value of the element is 0
+		the value of the element is not in the ascii table If the stack is empty, print only a new line

+# Task 13:
+Implement the rotl opcode.

+The rotl opcode

+The opcode rotl rotates the stack to the top.

+	Usage: rotl
+	The top element of the stack becomes the last one, and the second top element of the stack becomes the first one rotl never fails

+# Task 14:
+Implement the rotr opcode.

+The rotr opcode

+The opcode rotr rotates the stack to the bottom.

+	Usage: rotr
+	The last element of the stack becomes the top element of the stack rotr never fails